EnriqueG24/EnriqueG24/README.md

 [![YouTube Channel](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/@codingwithenrique2674)

 ## 👨🏻‍💻 About Me
 iOS Engineer with 4+ years specializing in Swift development and complete application lifecycle management.
 Passionate about creating immersive, accessible applications that solve real-world problems.
 Proven track record of increasing user engagement by 160% and App Store ratings to 4.8/5 through performance optimization, intuitive UX implementations, and automated testing.
-Recently completed a successful tenure at CareRev, now seeking new opportunities to leverage my expertise in a collaborative, innovative environment.
+Recently wrapped up a successful tenure at CareRev and am now seeking new opportunities to leverage my expertise in a collaborative, innovative environment.

 ## 🔍 Currently Seeking
-**Full-time iOS Engineer position** where I can apply my experience in Swift, SwiftUI, and modern iOS frameworks to create impactful mobile solutions with clean architecture and intuitive user experiences.
+**Full-time iOS Engineer position** where I can leverage my expertise in Swift, SwiftUI, and modern iOS frameworks to build impactful, user-centered mobile products.

 ## 💼 Experience Highlights
 - Increased App Store reviews from 14 to 1,500+ with a 4.8/5 rating by implementing strategic StoreKit review prompts